SamNie2027/SamNie2027/README.md

 - Added documentation for front-end types and discussed further type iterations
 - Implemented and applied custom fonts
 - Changed components to match high fidelity design
+- Collaborating to create a mobile application to help homeless LGBTQ+ youth locate winter shelters
+- Developed full-stack on React-Native components and Express endpoints, including code reviews
+- Utilized **Postman** to cover 100% of backend endpoints, created Github Actions to incorporate tests
+- Tested backend using **JEST** with 98% Stryker coverage, incorporated into Github Actions CI/CD
+- Created **Cypress** tests for end-to-end user flows, enabling automated UI checks in CI/CD

 ### Husky Overflow (Oct 2024 - Dec 2024)
 (no link as this repository is private)